Managing your Medical Insurance Premiums The series 2016 to 2025

 How might they have achieved this:

-- Plain old increased barriers to accessing care.
+• Plain old increased barriers to accessing care.

-- Medical insurance is not a problem; GPs happily refer patients privately for treatment.
-You get the care you need, and they remove some of their ongoing management workload trying to game the public system to look after people.
+• Medical insurance is not a problem; GPs happily refer patients privately for treatment.
+You get the care you need, and they remove some of their ongoing management workload, trying to game the public system to look after people.

-The point of this update is to raise the flag that restructuring medical cover that is getting expensive is possible, and a reduced, affordable level of coverage is far better than throwing it all away.
+The point of this update is to raise the flag that restructuring medical coverage that is getting expensive is possible, and a reduced, affordable level of coverage is far better than throwing it all away.

 What will surprise you is I can provide coverage for a 75-year-old couple with a similar premium to a 30-year-old couple with kids.
 It is a matter of structure and alignment with available resources, but it is possible.